rectorphp/getrector-com/resources/docs/custom-set-provider.md

 ## 2. Add your `ComposerTriggeredSet` objects to the `provide()` method

-What is `ComposerTriggeredSet` object for?
-It connects to specific package + version with path to rule set:
+What is the `ComposerTriggeredSet` object for?
+It connects to a specific package + version with a path to the rule set:

 ```php
 namespace Rector\Set\ValueObject;